ibm-cloud-docs/ContinuousDelivery/artifactory_integration.md

 | token | optional, updatable | Password | token | The Access Token for your Artifactory repo.
 You can use a toolchain secret reference for this parameter.
 For more information about toolchain secret references, see [Protecting your sensitive data in {{site.data.keyword.contdelivery_short}}](/docs/ContinuousDelivery?topic=ContinuousDelivery-cd_data_security#cd_secure_credentials). |
 | type | required, updatable | String | type | The repo type for your Artifactory tool integration. |
 | user_id | optional, updatable | String | user_id | The user ID or email address for your Artifactory repo. |
-{: caption="Table 1.
-Artifactory tool integration parameters" caption-side="bottom"}
+{: caption="Artifactory tool integration parameters" caption-side="bottom"}